dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 ## No Charge Section

-Once you have reviewed the Trauma section you can then click on the gray date next to no charge.
-This option is set up a little bit differently.
-The item field will be the verbiage that you want to correspond to the CPT code to the right.
+Once you have reviewed the Trauma section you can then click on the gray date next to the "No Charge" option.
+The "Item" field will be the verbiage that you want to correspond to the CPT code in the CPT column to the right of the Item column.

 ![](image-527.jpg)

-For your end users, this box will drop-down.
-The user will choose the item and in the outbound interface we will drop in both the CPT code and the corresponding CDM code that you have listed in this table.
+For your end users, this will appear as a drop-down menu.
+The user will choose the item and the outbound interface will contain both the CPT code and the corresponding CDM code that you have listed in this table.

 ![](image-528.jpg)

 ## Medication Quantity

-Once you have reviewed the No Charge section you can then click on the gray date next to Medication Quantity.
-Within this section you can list the item name in which we had provided a default description, these items will match to corresponding CPT and CDM code
+Once you have reviewed the "No Charge" option you can then click on the gray date next to the "Medication Quantity" option.
+In this section, you can list item names, for which we have provided default descriptions.
+These items will align with their corresponding CPT and CDM codes.

 ![](image-530.jpg)

-The medication quantity as well as the medication time modifier is not about the medication. rather the way the medication was administered.
+The medication quantity as well as the medication time modifier is not about the medication, but rather the way the medication was administered.
 This allows you to charge for any injections, infusions, IV pushes, immunizations, and hydration.
 The medication administration quantity allows you to define how many of each occurred on a particular date, if the ER visit occurred over more than one day, and other